khulnasoft-lab/clix.py/docs/help-typer.md

 * [Help others with questions in GitHub](#help-others-with-questions-in-github){.internal-link target=_blank} (see the section above).
 * [Review Pull Requests](#review-pull-requests){.internal-link target=_blank} (see the section above).

 Those two tasks are what **consume time the most**.
-That's the main work of maintaining Typer.
+That's the main work of maintaining Clix.

-If you can help me with that, **you are helping me maintain Typer** and making sure it keeps **advancing faster and better**. 🚀
+If you can help me with that, **you are helping me maintain Clix** and making sure it keeps **advancing faster and better**. 🚀

 ## Join the chat

 Join the 👥 <a href="https://discord.gg/VQjSZaeJmf" class="external-link" target="_blank">FastAPI and Friends Discord chat server</a> 👥 and hang out with others in the community.
-There's a `#typer` channel.
+There's a `#clix` channel.

 !!! tip
-    For questions, ask them in <a href="https://github.com/tiangolo/typer/discussions/new?category=questions" class="external-link" target="_blank">GitHub Discussions</a>, there's a much better chance you will receive help there.
+    For questions, ask them in <a href="https://github.com/khulnasoft-lab/clix.py/discussions/new?category=questions" class="external-link" target="_blank">GitHub Discussions</a>, there's a much better chance you will receive help there.

     Use the chat only for other general conversations.